-Hitachi ID Password Manager, a component of the Hitachi ID Management Suite, actually supports more than just passwords -- it is, in reality, a platform for managing authentication factors and encryption keys.
+Hitachi ID Password Manager, a component of the Hitachi ID Identity and Access Management Suite, actually supports more than just passwords -- it is, in reality, a platform for managing authentication factors and encryption keys.
 Password Manager is used by many organizations to reduce the volume of IT support calls relating to passwords and PINs, to improve user productivity by eliminating login problems and to strengthen the security of passwords and of user support processes.
-Password Manager includes built-in connectors to manage passwords on over 110 kinds of systems and applications.
+Password Manager includes connectors to manage passwords on over 120 kinds of systems and applications.

 Password Manager is well integrated with LDAP directories, as follows: